rokorit/KnightsTour/README.md

 # Knights tour

-A C++ code that uses recursive backtracking to find the possible moves, a knight has to make to travel to every square on the board exactly once.
+A C++ code that uses recursive backtracking to find the possible moves a knight has to make to travel to every square on a 5x5 board exactly once.
 Code completes only if the knights tour is possible from the starting square (example: C3).

 ## Features